Encharted Cook

 Why This Recipe Works

-We tried a lot of different ratios and we like a slightly sweeter margarita and boost the sweetness with simple syrup which makes a delicious and refreshing drink when served on the rocks and salted.
+We tried a lot of different ratios and we like a slightly sweeter margarita and boost the sweetness with simple syrup, which makes a delicious and refreshing drink when served on the rocks and salted.

-But if you like your drinks less sweet and want to tinker with this recipe, keep the spirit and liqueur the same, the tequila at 2 ounces and the Cointreau at one ounce, and vary your lime juice and simple syrup.
-More lime will make it more tart and the simple syrup will make it more sweet.
-So, let's get shaking!
+But if you like your drinks less sweet and want to tinker with this recipe, keep the spirit and liqueur the same, with 2 ounces of tequila and 1 ounce of Cointreau, then vary your lime juice and simple syrup.
+More lime will make it more tart, and the simple syrup will make it sweeter.

 The ingredients, clockwise from the top left: silver tequila, simple syrup, flaked sea salt, limes, and Cointreau.